grimlock-/upnp_live/README.md

 upnp_live
 =============
-A UPnP Media Server for mirroring internet live streams.
+A UPnP Media Server for relaying internet live streams.
 Also has basic file serving functionality.

 ## Dependencies
 * [libupnp](https://github.com/pupnp/pupnp) v1.8+
   * Only tested with versions 1.8.3 and 1.12.1
-  * Use ``make old_upnp`` to build for v1.8
 * A program that prints AV data to stdout.
 Not neded for compilation, but required for core functionality until other handlers are implemented.
   * Output from this program should either originate from a real-time source or be throttled so as to be no faster than real-time.
 The primary use case is programs like [streamlink](https://github.com/streamlink/streamlink) that retrieve remote live streams.
 * \[optional\] Transcoding requires a program like [ffmpeg](https://ffmpeg.org/) or [flac](https://xiph.org/flac/documentation_tools_flac.html) that can read media from stdin and print it to stdout.